1939 Soviet census: Aftermath

 Within four months of it being taken, the preliminary census results were released.
 For unknown reasons, the full results were never made public.
-While initially the census was viewed inside the USSR as a "model census", it later became clear by the 1980s to the West that large-scale manipulation of the census results took place, leading to intensive study and criticism.
-Accidental over-counting and under-counting were rampant issues, along with deliberate falsification with the goal of obscuring population loss and meeting Stalin's stated goal of the population reaching 170 million.
-That claim of 170 million is estimated to have been inflated by around 3,000,000 people, or 1.8%.
-Analysis of the results from the Kazakh SSR especially shows this, in which serious distortions of the ethnic Kazakh population took place in an attempt to conceal population losses from the Kazakh famines of the 1920s and 30s.
+While initially the census was viewed inside the USSR as a "model census", it later became clear by the 1980s to the West that large-scale manipulation of the census results had taken place.
+Accidental over-counting and under-counting were issues, along with falsification with the goal of obscuring population loss and meeting Stalin's stated goal of the population reaching 170 million.
+That claim of 170 million is estimated to have been inflated by around 3 million, or 1.8%.
+Analysis of the results from the Kazakh SSR showed that distortions of the ethnic Kazakh population took place in an attempt to conceal population losses from the Kazakh famines of the 1920s and 30s.
 Historians have claimed that all the issues with fudged numbers and mistakes discredit the census as a reliable source.
 The Soviet leadership eventually learned from the mistakes made, and Vladimir Starovsky, head of the Central Statistical Directorate, corrected the points that led to accidental miscounts in the 1939 and 1937 censuses for the census of 1959, leading to a reliable count being taken.

 Results

 According to the official results, the total population of the USSR was found to be at 170,467,186.
 Compared with 1926 figures, the urban population more than doubled, from 26.3 million to 55.9 million, while the literacy rate rose from 51.1% to 81.2% in the same time frame.
 Such a rapid rate of urbanization was historically unprecedented at the time.

-The 5 largest nationalities in the USSR were found to be Russians, Ukrainians, Belarusians, Uzbeks, and Tatars.
+The five largest nationalities in the USSR were found to be Russians, Ukrainians, Belarusians, Uzbeks, and Tatars.